70th Guards Rifle Division: Battles for Kiev

-During October 18-23 the 60th Army was engaged in intensive fighting as German forces repeatedly counterattacked along the south bank of the Teteriv.
+During October 18–23 the 60th Army was engaged in intensive fighting as German forces repeatedly counterattacked along the south bank of the Teteriv.
 Fending off these attacks expended a great deal of ammunition which forced a postponement of a new Soviet offensive until after October 23.
 In the plan for this offensive the 60th Army would attack toward Rovy with nine rifle divisions, including the 70th Guards, before driving south along the left bank of the Irpin River in the direction of Kiev.
-17th Guards Corps was on the right flank of the Army on a 12km-wide sector.
+17th Guards Corps was on the right flank of the Army on a 12 km-wide sector.

 At 0800 hours on November 3 the 60th and 38th Armies began their artillery preparations and their infantry and direct-support tanks began to advance at 0840.
-Despite heavy German fire and counterattacks a breakthrough was made by the shock groups and both armies advanced 5-12km during the day.
+Despite heavy German fire and counterattacks a breakthrough was made by the shock groups and both armies advanced 5–12 km during the day.
 The 17th Guards Corps was mostly engaged in local fighting to improve its positions.
 Throughout the day Vatutin insistently demanded that 60th Army increase the pace of its attack since the success of 38th Army's operations on the Kiev axis were dependent on the former's advance.
 Despite this the 70th Guards was not engaged in active operations until after it was removed overnight on November 5/6 from 17th Guards Corps to reinforce the Army's left wing.
-By this time the 38th Army was fighting within central Kiev, which was liberated early in the morning of November 6; on the same day the left wing of 60th Army advanced 12km.
+By this time the 38th Army was fighting within central Kiev, which was liberated early in the morning of November 6; on the same day the left wing of 60th Army advanced 12 km.

 Vatutin ordered the offensive to continue into western Ukraine with 60th Army directed to take bridgeheads over the Teteriv in the area of Radomyshl by the end of November 9.
 The 70th Guards returned to 17th Guards Corps where it joined the 211th Rifle Division; the Corps was held in the Army's second echelon.
-On November 11 the Army cleared the Teteriv along its entire front, advanced from 10-25km and captured 200 prisoners and large amounts of equipment.
+On November 11 the Army cleared the Teteriv along its entire front, advanced from 10 to 25 km and captured 200 prisoners and large amounts of equipment.
 During the next day the Corps moved to the south of the Army's main axis and by the day's end had reached 38th Army's sector in the Stavetskaya Sloboda area; by now that Army was approaching Zhytomyr.
 Throughout the advancing Soviet forces divisional artillery was falling behind, ammunition was in short supply, and 38th Army was starting to face counterattacks from panzer forces.
 During the evening the STAVKA ordered Vatutin to cease the advance and consolidate the liberated area.
 As part of this order the 17th Guards Corps was transferred to 38th Army.
 At this time the 70th Guards had 3,793 personnel on strength.